EyasuTeshome/shifttracker/job-search/job-searching-send-application-follow-ups-v2.md

 ## Introduction

-Today you will take time to send follow-up emails to the job applications you did last week.
+Take time today to send follow-up emails to the job applications you have done.

 ### Why is sending job application follow-ups important?